schumacherlab/neolution-live/README.md

 The call should be run from the script directory from the Terminal and will start neo-antigen predictions for **rte_kitchensink.txt**, __HLA-A*02:01__ and **9-mer** peptides.

-**By default, netMHCpan v2.8 will be used and 1/4th of the available cores are used per run for parallel computations; four parallel samples can be started at the same moment.**
+**By default, netMHCpan v2.8 will be used and 1/4th of the available cores are used per run for parallel computations; four samples can be processed in parallel on one cluster.
+Make sure you *nice* your runs!!**

 **IMPORTANT:** For additional information regarding the required commandline arguments, read segment below.